emipa606/RimSilo/README.md

 # Features

--[u]Secure Vault[/u], store your money here in bulk!
+-<ins>Secure Vault</ins>, store your money here in bulk!
--[u]A Warehuse[/u] preventing the goods from deteriorating!
+-<ins>A Warehuse</ins> preventing the goods from deteriorating!
--Reliable but inexpensive [u]Static Chamber[/u], get your wounds frozen!
+-Reliable but inexpensive <ins>Static Chamber</ins>, get your wounds frozen!
--[u]Global DropPod Delivery Service[/u], send everything (stored above) or raid every settlement!
+-<ins>Global DropPod Delivery Service</ins>, send everything (stored above) or raid every settlement!
 -With one account, store or fetch your items at any place -- even at enemy base!
 (Beacon required) -Drop supplies for your caravan...Or even drop the whole caravan onto a friendly faction base!
--Transfer currency, items, or even animals, prisoners and colonists [u]between two maps[/u]!
+-Transfer currency, items, or even animals, prisoners and colonists <ins>between two maps</ins>!
 -A more flexible solution than Quantum Storage! ([spoiler]Sorry, but you didn't update it to A17 X( [/spoiler])

 -And incredibly detailed introductions, guides, tips and FAQs!